 Parental Controls for Web Browsers

 It goes without saying that the internet provides plenty of reasons to celebrate.
 But it also connects kids with content that may not be age-appropriate.
 Even worse is the fact that the internet hosts an array of messaging platforms where online predators lurk.
-That’s why it’s important for parents to secure their web browsers by following the instructions listed below.
+That’s why it’s important for parents to secure their web browsers by following the instructions in the relevant parental control guide below.

 Parental Controls for Cable Providers

 We may be living in the golden age of television, but not all programming is suited for young eyes — and that goes for movies as well.
 With so many channels available today, violence and adult content are easily accessible, even in the more basic cable packages.
 Setting the parental controls for your cable provider can keep your children from watching movies and TV shows that you’re not comfortable allowing them to see.